fj0lverkr/PyWeatherApp/ReadMe.md

 - MesloLGS NF

 ## Python modules
-The script uses *requests* and *rich* you can add them to you system with pip:
+The script uses *requests* and *rich*, you can add them to you system with pip:
 ```
 pip install requests rich
 ```